Claire Dean

 Are Puno and Lake Titicaca safe?

 Puno is a small city of 120,000 inhabitants.
-Like any city there are some areas that are more dangerous than others.
-Our advice is to stay in the central touristic area of Puno that tends to be safer and better policed.
+Like any city, there are some areas that are more dangerous than others.
+Our advice is to stay in the central tourist area of Puno which tends to be safer and better policed.
 The Islands on the Lake have a very low crime rate and are very safe to travel around.
-Just remember to remain alert, use common sense and stick to the usual travel rules.
+Just remember to remain alert, use common sense, and stick to the usual travel rules.

 Puno Cathedral